 Recipes for people on a budget

 Utilities & household costs

 Energy bills support

-The government’s Energy Bills Support Scheme will deliver a £400 non-repayable discount to all households with a domestic electricity connection to help with energy bills during winter 2022 to 2023.
-There is no need to apply for the discount, or contact your energy supplier, as suppliers will automatically deliver this support over six months - £66 in October and November 2022, and then £67 from December to March 2023.
+The government’s Energy Bills Support Scheme delivered a £400 non-repayable discount to all households with a domestic electricity connection to help with energy bills during winter 2022 to 2023.
+Your energy supplier should have automatically applied the following discounts over six months - £66 in October and November 2022, and then £67 from December to March 2023.